databrary/presentations/2014-04-07-adv-bd-mtg/agenda.md

 		- Interim solutions before full self-curation
 		- Researchers uploading as they go; what has to happen to make this possible; target date.
 		- Self-curation interface, design, interview and spreadsheet
-1. Databrary and Data/Lab Management [KEA]
+	- Data Management
-	- Community needs?
+		- What are the community needs?
+		- Prioritizing features
 		- Outreach
 			- Data Management Specialist
 			- PI Interviews
 			- Conference workshops?
 			- On-site workshops/bootcamps via partnerships with [Software-Carpentry](http://software-carpentry.org/)?
-	- Identifying needs, prioritizing features
+			- Surveys?
+			- Webinars?
 1. The future of Databrary
 	- Short-term future [Dylan]
 		- Databrary 1.0 release